-If you’ve been hurt due to the negligence of someone else, then you may be able to bring a personal injury lawsuit against the responsible party.
+If you’ve been hurt due to someone else’s negligence, you might be able to bring a personal injury lawsuit against the responsible party.
 However, how long you have to make a claim is limited, so time is of the essence.
-Hiring an experienced personal injury attorney will increase your chances of a successful outcome and ease the financial burdens you are facing due to the injuries.
+Hiring an experienced personal injury attorney will increase your chances of a successful outcome and ease the financial burdens you face due to the injuries.

-You may be wondering how much time you will have to invest in a Pennsylvania personal injury lawsuit.
+You may wonder how much time you will have to invest in a Pennsylvania personal injury lawsuit.
 The simple answer?
 It depends.

-The first thing your attorney will have to establish is that you have a case that qualifies to make a personal injury claim.
+Your attorney must first establish that you have a case that qualifies to make a personal injury claim.
 This should not take too long.
 There are four parts:

 The initial investigation conducted by your attorney might take some time.
 They will have to be able to prove responsibility, and that takes evidence.
-If the personal injury was something that was investigated by the police, such as in a car accident, records of the event may be easily attainable.
-In other cases, it might not be so easy.
-Your attorney may have to hire an investigator to work on the case, and that could take some time.
+If the personal injury was investigated by the police, such as in a car accident, records of the event might be easily attainable.
+In other cases, it might be challenging.
+Your attorney may have to hire an investigator to work on the case, which could take some time.

-Establishing damages requires the collection of documentation to prove what you have lost financially due to your injuries.
-Things like medical bills and expenses are easy to obtain, and the dollar amounts are exact.
-Other damages, like the loss of future income, isn’t as cut and dry.
-Sometimes personal injury attorneys have to consult with financial experts to make that determination.
+Establishing damages requires collecting documentation to prove what you have lost financially due to your injuries.
+Medical bills and expenses are easy to obtain, and the dollar amounts are exact.
+Other damages, like future income loss, aren’t as cut and dry.
+Sometimes personal injury attorneys must consult financial experts to make that determination.
 That can cause the case to take longer.